Partners

 Partnership to develop methodologies, tools and services to help measure Internet resilience in Africa.

 As part of the World IPv6 Launch effort, APNIC provide data related to IPv6 deployment aggregated by network.
-APNIC also provide data related to IPv6 deployment aggregated by country, adoption of routing security technologies as part of their extensive measurement activities.
+APNIC also provide data related to IPv6 deployment aggregated by country, adoption of routing security technologies and adoption of DNSSEC as part of their extensive measurement activities.

 Cloudflare Radar provides an alerting and reporting service that is used to inform and illustrate the impact of Internet shutdowns on Internet connectivity around the world.